openplayerjs/openplayerjs/README.md

 ## Code Samples

-To get you started, check the following examples.
-We always welcome new samples.
+**In 2.x.x, the `demo` folder is now removed in favor of code samples.**

+If you need a reference on how to use OpenPlayerJS in some of the most common scenarios, check the following links:

 1. [No configuration (only DOM classes)](https://codepen.io/rafa8626/pen/WaNxNB)
 2. [Minimal configuration](https://codepen.io/rafa8626/pen/BqazxX)